The Grill Grate Code: A Manufacturer’s Guide to Material Science, Performance, and Durability

 Identifying Material Failure: When to Replace

-Encouraging timely replacement protects safety and brand image.
-Signs of failure include:
+Timely replacement protects safety, performance, and brand image.
+Common signs of grate failure include:

 Conclusion: A Strategic Decision in Material Engineering and Brand Reputation